Southwest Airlines Announces Service to Two New Destinations | Airways Magazine

-MIAMI – Southwest Airlines (WN) today unveiled schedules for two previously announced additions to its route map – Destin/Ft.
+MIAMI – Southwest Airlines (WN) today unveiled schedules for two additions to its route map – Destin/Ft.
 Walton Beach, Fla., and Bozeman, Mont., beginning in May.

 The move is an example of how US carriers have become creative during this pandemic, adding beach and mountain destinations where social distancing is a bit easier.